 - Add all the ingredients except for water, pigeon peas and rice.
 Stir until well blended and sauté for 8 minutes.

-- Add the remaining ingredients: water, pigeon peas and rice.
+- Place the remaining ingredients in inner pot: water, pigeon peas and rice.
 Stir rice well into liquid.

 - Cover pressure cooker with lid in lock position.
 Turn Steam Release Handle to the Sealing position.

 - Select Pressure Cook button.
-Cook at High Pressure.
-Press the “Minus” button to decrease the time for 4 minutes.
+Cook at High Pressure and then press the “Minus” button to decrease the time for 4 minutes.